rmcendarfer2017/wordpress-mcp-server/README.md

 ## MCP Tools

-- `PUBLISH_ARTICLE` - Publish an article to WordPress
+- `PUBLISH_ARTICLE` - Publish an article to WordPress with category and tag IDs
+- `PREPARE_ARTICLE_METADATA` - Check for existing categories and tags, create them if they don't exist, and return their IDs
 - `TEST_CONNECTION` - Test connection to WordPress site

+## Category and Tag Management

+The WordPress MCP Server now supports advanced category and tag management:

+### Using PREPARE_ARTICLE_METADATA

+This tool allows you to:
+1. Check if categories and tags exist on your WordPress site
+2. Automatically create any categories or tags that don't exist
+3. Return the IDs of all categories and tags for use with PUBLISH_ARTICLE

+Example workflow:
+1. Call PREPARE_ARTICLE_METADATA with category and tag names
+2. Get back the corresponding IDs
+3. Use those IDs with PUBLISH_ARTICLE to publish your content

+### Environment Variable Support

+All tools now support using environment variables from your `.env` file as defaults:
-- `GET_CATEGORIES` - Get list of categories from WordPress site
+- `WP_SITE_URL` - Your WordPress site URL
+- `WP_USERNAME` - Your WordPress username
-- `GET_TAGS` - Get list of tags from WordPress site
+- `WP_PASSWORD` - Your WordPress application password

+This means you can call the tools without explicitly providing these parameters if they're set in your environment.